kyrotomato/weather-dashboard/readme.md

 # Weather Dashboard
 ## Description
-This is a dashboard that display the weather for your zip code.
+This is a dashboard that display the weather for your city.
 It also includes a 5 day forecast. each card displays date, temp, humidity, wind speed, and the location.

 ## Issues
 Currently no UV index, or history of searches